Hadleigh Schwartz

 Headshot

 I'm a PhD student in Computer Science at Columbia University, advised by Xia Zhou, Dan Rubenstein, and Vishal Misra.
 I am broadly interested in computer vision, mobile systems, and security.
-Currently, my research aims to develop proactive technical solutions to combat deepfakes.
-I'm a recipient of a Columbia SEAS Presidential Distinguished Fellowship and a Amazon CAIT PhD Fellowship.
+Currently, my research focuses on developing proactive technical solutions to combat deepfakes.
+I'm a recipient of a Columbia SEAS Presidential Distinguished Fellowship and an Amazon CAIT PhD Fellowship.

 Previously, I completed my Bachelor's and Master's in Computer Science at the University of Chicago, advised by Heather Zheng at the SAND Lab.